-Agriculture, logging, urbanization, disease and invasive species threaten a third of all tree species.
-And it’s not just exotic trees that are affected: half of magnolia species are threatened with extinction.
+Agriculture, logging, urbanization, disease, and invasive species threaten a third of all tree species.
+And it’s not just exotic trees that are affected: half of the magnolia species are threatened with extinction.

 A third of the world’s tree species are threatened with extinction, according to the State of the World’s Trees 2021 report.
 Coordinated by Botanical Gardens Conservation International (BGCI) and experts from the International Union for Conservation of Nature (IUCN), the report covers 58,497 tree species on four continents.

 Some 17,510 tree species are classified as threatened with extinction, meaning that their numbers are declining globally or their areas are shrinking.
 “That’s ten times the number of all threatened mammal, bird, amphibian, and reptile species combined,” warns Paul Smith, BGCI Secretary-General.
 440 species are “critically endangered”: less than 50 species still live in the wild, and 142 species have even disappeared altogether.
 For example, only 10 specimens remain of Diospyros egrettarum, a tree endemic to Mauritius that once dominated the island’s dry coastal forests.

 Latin America, which has the world’s largest tree biodiversity with 23 631 species, is particularly threatened: 30% of tree species are classified as endangered.
 In Indonesia and Malaysia, among the five countries with the highest tree biodiversity in the world, 25% of species are threatened.

 Agriculture is responsible for 29% of the extinction risk